Ahmadghaith/WeatherApplication-Kotlin/README.md

 ## About The Project 🌦

-WeatherApplication is a simple weather forecast app, which uses an API to fetch 7 day / 3 hour forecast data from the [OpenWeatherMap](https://openweathermap.org/) to fetch temperatures, coords, time, condition, etc... and saves the searched city names in a Real Time DB using [Firebase](https://firebase.google.com/docs/database/android/read-and-write) 🔥
+WeatherApplication is a simple weather forecast app, that uses an API to fetch 7-day / 3-hour forecast data from the [OpenWeatherMap](https://openweathermap.org/) to fetch temperatures, coords, time, condition, etc... and saves the searched city names in a Real-time DB using [Firebase](https://firebase.google.com/docs/database/android/read-and-write) 🔥

-I wish I could add more stuff into this project but I was limited with time ⌛
+I wish I could add more stuff to this project but I was limited with time ⌛

-I hope you like this project and found it useful! 🙏
+I hope you like it and find it useful! 🙏

 ### Libraries and tools 🛠